Italian budget commission approves web tax on digital services

-ROME (Reuters) - The budget commission of Italy’s lower house approved on Tuesday a measure obliging companies to pay a 3 percent levy on some internet transactions in a move aimed at bypassing EU tax rules that benefit large tech firms.
+ROME (Reuters) - The budget commission of Italy’s lower house approved on Tuesday a provision obliging companies to pay a 3 percent tax on some internet transactions made in Italy.

-The European Commission said it understood concerns over existing regulations, but urged member states to wait for Brussels to come up with an EU-wide solution to the problem rather than go it alone with separate legislation.

-Italy has long complained that companies such as Amazon, Apple and Google have avoided taxes by maintaining they do not have a “stable presence” in the country, even though they generate huge revenues there.
+Italy has long complained that companies such as Amazon, Apple and Google have avoided taxes by maintaining that they do not have a “stable presence” in the county, even though they generate huge revenues here.

-To get around that hurdle, the new “web tax” will be aimed at firms buying “intangible digital products” such as advertising and sponsored links embedded in webpages.
-E-commerce trade will not be targeted.

 Companies will only have to pay up if they make more than 3,000 digital transactions in a year.